wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/use-cases/reporting-file-changes.rst

 Visualize the alert
 -------------------

-Navigate to **Modules > Integrity monitoring** on the Wazuh dashboard to view the alert.
+Navigate to **File integrity monitoring** on the Wazuh dashboard to view the alert.
 You can find four alerts related to the monitored directory.

 .. thumbnail:: /images/manual/fim/alerts-related-monitored-directory.png
   :title: Alerts related to the monitored directory